tiendatnguyen11195/wedding-invitation/README.md

 ![Preview](public/preview.png)

-A beautiful, modern, and interactive wedding invitation website built with Next.js, Tailwind CSS, and Framer Motion.
+A beautiful, modern, and interactive wedding invitation website built with Vite ( React ), Tailwind CSS, and Framer Motion.
 Created with ❤️ by [@mrofisr](https://github.com/mrofisr).

 ## ✨ Features